raspibolt/raspibolt/guide/bonus/bitcoin/samourai-dojo-whirlpool.md

 ## Run dojo

-* Still logged as a user "dojo", run installation.
-Installation can take up to 15 minutes.
+* Still logged as a user "dojo" and in `my-dojo` directory, run installation.
+It can take up to 15 minutes.

+💡 To avoid errors during installation and upgrades, always execute dojo commands without sudo - therefore as a dojo user.

 ```sh
 $ cd /data/dojo/docker/my-dojo